- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 - Make updates as your asset library grows

-Want to make the move to DAM software?
-Sign up for a free demo with our team to discuss your brand’s needs and see how our DAM system can help you organize and more strategically use your creative collateral.
+Want to move to DAM software?
+Schedule a free demo with our team to discuss your requirements and see how Brandfolder DAM helps you organize and strategically use your brand’s digital assets.

 1. Audit Existing Assets & Consider Your Current Organizational Structure